zowe/zlux-build/conda/README.md

 ## Searching for Packages

-Conda has a search utility that checks all the Channels, but it's important to note that because any type of software can be installed through Conda, that you probably want to search through the details to help identify which ones are meant for Zowe, or use Channels that are distinctly for Zowe so that you can get packages that are strictly for Zowe.
+Conda has a search utility that searches for all Channels,

 `conda search anything_you_want`

+but it's important to note that because any type of software can be installed through Conda, you probably want to search through a detailed view to help identify which ones are meant for Zowe, or use Channels that are distinctly for Zowe so that you can get packages that are strictly for Zowe.

-`conda search --info this_gives_more_details`
+`conda search --info anything_you_want`

 ## Using Conda with Zowe

 Zowe is not yet available in the form of Conda packages yet, so it must be installed separately.
-If you have Zowe installed on the same system as Conda, some Zowe plugins installed through Conda will automatically register into Zowe.
+If you have Zowe installed on the same system as Conda, some Zowe Plugins installed through Conda will automatically register into Zowe.
-In order to do this, the plugins must be able to find Zowe.
-You should set environment variables before trying to install the plugins:
+In order to do this, the Plugins must be able to find Zowe.
+You should set environment variables before trying to install the Plugins:

 ### Setting environment variables temporarily:
 z/OS, Linux, Unix: